Tennessee Labor Laws Guide

 In Tennessee, any employee — whether private or public — is encouraged to speak out and report illegal activity regarding the criminal or civil code of Tennessee or the US.

-Therefore, no employee can be discharged for refusing to participate in or speaking out about illegal activity.
+Therefore, under Tennessee whistleblower laws, no employee can be discharged for refusing to participate in or speaking out about illegal activity.

-Moreover, under TOSHA, an employer cannot take any adverse action against an employee who files a complaint or testifies concerning a violation of occupational safety and health in the workplace.
+Moreover, under TOSHA, an employer can’t take any adverse action against an employee who files a complaint or testifies concerning a violation of occupational safety and health in the workplace.

-Any employee who has suffered retaliatory discharge or any other damages will have the right to claim against an employer for causing harm and even recover any attorney fees and costs.
+Any employee who has suffered retaliatory discharge or any other damages will have the right to claim against an employer for causing harm and recover attorney fees and costs.

 Tennessee recordkeeping laws